MorningMartin111/1724project/README.md

 4.  **Chat:** Type a message in the input box and press Enter or click the Send button.
 5.  **Stop Generation:** If the answer is too long, click the Red Stop button to interrupt the stream.
 6.  **View History:** Click "New Chat" to start fresh, or select a previous session from the left sidebar to load old messages.
+**Note:**
+To guarantee that all components can be built and executed on personal machines, this project avoids using large or resource-intensive models.
+The selected models prioritize deployability and low resource usage over advanced reasoning performance, as the focus of this course project is system architecture rather than model capability.

 ## 6. Reproducibility Guide
 **Note to Instructor:** Please follow these steps sequentially.
 We assume a standard environment with Rust and Python (for model downloading) installed.